Sunday, November 6, 2011

 But it does begin to describe what's going on with the budget negotiations and what Dayton is doing about it.
 It seems Dayton's top staffers are "cobbling together" information to determine which government workers would be deemed essential in the event of a government shut down.
 (Non-essential workers would be temporarily laid off and wouldn't be paid during the shut-down period.)
 Then there is what I consider to be the most important piece of the article:

 So Dayton is "piecing together" the shutdown plan in secret and refuses to release many details.
+Sounds like representative government to me.
 They say the reason is because decisions will ultimately be made in court, but I think there is another, simpler reason.

 It's much, much scarier to leave things dangling in the unknown, isn't it?
 Much of the rest of the article speculates which jobs or services could be cut (but might not be because no one knows what the plans are), such as schools, nursing homes (which may have to kick residents out), home health care aides, etc. They even trotted out the possibility of a dangerous epidemic and pointed out the "deadly E.coli outbreak in Germany as a ghoulish example of the need to be prepared."

 When presented with the scenario of the possible shut down lasting into September, Charlie Kyte, the executive director of the Minnesota Association of School Administrators was quoted as saying, "It could be hugely problematic."
-Hugely?
-Okay, it's a word, but it's not a good one.
+Such specificity from academia.

 Anyway, the article points out that Dayton faces pressure from state workers living paycheck to paycheck (who are a large part of his voting base) and his desire to get what he wants politically, which the Strib simply boils down to raising taxes on high earners with no mention of Dayton's proposed 15 percent spending increase.
 It also points out that much of the outcome is in his hands: